cloudify-cosmo/getcloudify.org/guide/3.0/blueprint_guide.md

 {%highlight yaml%}
 types:
-    mock_vm:
+  cloudify.types.host:
-        derived_from: cloudify.types.host
+        derived_from: cloudify.types.base
         interfaces:
-            cloudify.interfaces.lifecycle:
+            cloudify.interfaces.worker_installer:
+                - install: worker_installer.tasks.install
-                - start: mock_host.tasks.start
+                - start: worker_installer.tasks.start
-                - stop: mock_host.tasks.stop
+                - stop: worker_installer.tasks.stop
+                - uninstall: worker_installer.tasks.uninstall
+                - restart: worker_installer.tasks.restart
+            cloudify.interfaces.plugin_installer:
-                - delete: mock_host.tasks.delete
+                - install: plugin_installer.tasks.install
             cloudify.interfaces.host:
-                - get_state: mock_host.tasks.get_state
+                - get_state
         properties:
-            -   install_agent: false
+            - install_agent: true
+            - cloudify_agent: {}
+            - ip: ''

 {%endhighlight%}

-The mock_vm type is dervied from the cloudify.types.host basic type.
 The type has interfaces with operations (hooks) that are implemented using plugins functions.

 Plugins are python facades for APIs and tools you would like to use (such as IaaS compute API or tools like Chef and Puppet).

-Since we are using a plugin, we need to decalre it as well:

-In this case we are using the mock_host plugin.
-Plugins can be downloaded from URLs or from a subfolder in the blueprint archive.
-In both cases they need to be declared.
-The plugin is declared in the same yaml file we imported

-{%highlight yaml%}
-plugins:
-    mock_host:
-        derived_from: cloudify.plugins.manager_plugin
-        properties:
-            folder: mock-plugin

-{%endhighlight%}
+In this case you see 2 plugins:
+- worker_installer: a manager side plugin that is responsible to SSH into the host and create the Cloudify agent
+- plugin_installer: an agent side pluign that installs the agent plugins used in this blueprint on the current agent

+in order to use the agent_installer, we will need a private key file on our manager host (this happens as part of the manager creation process).

-The type also declares configuration schema (properties that must have values).
-In this case it assigns a value for a mandatory property install_agent that it inherited from cloudify.types.host
+The `host` type also declares configuration schema (properties that must have values).
+In this case it decvalres the install_agent with default value of truth, the cloudify_agent map with default empty map and the ip propety with default value of empty string.

 now let's add the nodejs_vm node that uses the type:

 {%highlight yaml%}
 	-   name: nodejs_vm
-	    type: vm_host
+	    type: cloudify.types.host
+      properties:
+        ip: 127.0.0.1
+        cloudify_agent:
+          key:

 {%endhighlight%}